-•• 4 National Executive ii. iii. iv.
-Coordinate their enforcement and implementation throughout the country Approve the NDMP and the DM plans of the respective Ministries and Departments of Government of India Lay down guidelines for disaster management to be followed by the different Central Ministries, Departments and the State Governments 4 Committee (NEC) i. ii. iii. iv. v. v. vi. vii. viii. x. x. xi. xii.
-To assist the NDMA in the discharge of its functions Preparation of the National Plan Coordinate and monitor the implementation of the National Policy Monitor the implementation of the National Plan and the plans prepared by the Ministries or Departments of the Government of India Direct any department or agency of the Govt. to make available to the NDMA or SDMAs such men, 5material or resources as are available with it for the purpose of emergency response, rescue and relief Ensure compliance of the directions issued by the Central Government Coordinate response in the event of any threatening disaster situation or disaster Direct the relevant Ministries / Departments of the GoI, the State Governments and the SDMAs regarding measures to be taken in response to any specific threatening disaster situation or disaster.
-Coordinate with relevant Central Ministries/ Departments / Agencies which are expected to provide assistance to the affected State as per Standard Operating Procedures (SOPs) Coordinate with the Armed Forces, Central Armed Police Forces6 (CAPF), the National Disaster Response Force (NDRF) and other uniformed services which comprise the GoI's response to aid the State authorities Coordinate with India Meteorological Department (IMD) and a number of other specialized scientific institutions which constitute key early warning and monitoring agencies Coordinate with Civil Defense volunteers, home guards and fire services, through the relevant administrative departments of the State Governments 5 National Disaster Response Force (NDRF) i. ii.
-Provide assistance to the relevant State Government/District Administration in the event of an imminent hazard event or in its aftermath 6 National Institute of Disaster Management (NIDM) i. ii. iii. iv. v. vi. vii.
+National Executive ii. iii. iv.
+Coordinate their enforcement and implementation throughout the country Approve the NDMP and the DM plans of the respective Ministries and Departments of Government of India Lay down guidelines for disaster management to be followed by the different Central Ministries, Departments and the State Governments 4 National Executive Committee (NEC) i. iii. iii. iv. v. v. vi. vii. vii. vi To assist the NDMA in the discharge of its functions Preparation of the National Plan Coordinate and monitor the implementation of the National Policy Monitor the implementation of the National Plan and the plans prepared by the Ministries or Departments of the Government of India Direct any department or agency of the Govt. to make available to the NDMA or SDMAs such men, 5material or resources as are available with it for the purpose of emergency response, rescue and relief Ensure compliance of the directions issued by the Central Government Coordinate response in the event of any threatening disaster situation or disaster Direct the relevant Ministries / Departments of the GoI, the State Governments and the SDMAs regarding measures to be taken in response to any specific threatening disaster situation or disaster.
+Coordinate with relevant Central Ministries/ Departments / Agencies which are expected to provide assistance to the affected State as per Standard Operating Procedures (SOPs) Coordinate with the Armed Forces, Central Armed Police Forces6 (CAPF), the National Disaster Response Force (NDRF) and other uniformed services which comprise the GoI's response to aid the State authorities Coordinate with India Meteorological Department (IMD) and a number of other specialized scientific institutions which constitute key early warning and monitoring agencies Coordinate with India Meteorological Department (IMD) and a number of other specialized scientific institutions which constitute key early warning and monitoring agencies Coordinate with India Meteorological Department (IMD) and a number of other specialized scientific institutions which constitute key early warning and monitoring agencies Coordinate with India Meteorological Department (IMD) and a number of other specialized scientific institutions which constitute key early warning and monitoring agencies Coordinate with India Meteorological Department (IMD) and a number of other specialized scientific institutions which constitute key early warning and 5 National Disaster Response Force (NDRF) i. ii.
+Provide assistance to the relevant State Government/District Administration in the event of an imminent hazard event or in its aftermath 6 National Institute of Disaster Management (NIDM) i. iii. iv. v. vi. vi.
 Human resource development and capacity building for disaster management within the broad policies and guidelines laid down by the NDMA Design, develop and implement training programs Undertake research Formulate and implement a comprehensive human resource development plan Provide assistance in national policy formulation, assist other research and training institutes, state governments and other organizations for successfully discharging their responsibilities Develop educational materials for dissemination Promote awareness generation 7 State Disaster Management Authority (SDMA) i. ii. iii.
 Lay down policies and plans for DM in the State Prepare State Plan in accordance with the guidelines laid down by the NDMA Coordinate the implementation of the State Plan, recommend provision of funds for mitigation and preparedness measures and review the developmental plans of the different